 Does Emerald have properties?

 Like any other gemstone, Emerald is said to be beneficial in many ways.
-Emerald stimulates the heart chakra and can heal the body and spirit.
+As highlighted in our guide, Emerald stimulates the heart chakra and can heal the body and spirit.
 It ensures physical, emotional and mental balance, bringing harmony to all areas of life.

 It also improves focus and raises consciousness, eliminates negativity and enhances the ability to enjoy life to the fullest.
 Emerald is the way to go if you want to gift jewelry that does more than improving your appearance.